 What a dynamic duo.
 This has to be the art of dancing at its best.
 I’ve read that ballet is the most complete workout because it uses every muscle in the body.
 They show it.
-I could’ve never done what this pair has done with their lives because it isn’t my destined venue, but I can surely recognize grandmasters and grandmistresses of an art when I see them (in spite of the poor video quality).
+Talk about some serious legs (and they know how to use them).

 Pun intended.
-The new wave movement was a subgenre of music that became popular at the time, Der Kommissar simply being a classic example.
-Not to worry.
-I never pursued musician_ship (talk about another bad pun).
+The new wave movement was a subgenre of music that became popular at the time.

 The premise of Modern Mysticism: Jung, Zen and the Still Good Hand of God is that religious experience, however discovered, is something which flows from within, a natural phenomenon of the mind as opposed to something foreign or supernatural.
 By drawing on a fair variety of sources and pertinent examples, Gellert attempts to address the fundamental schism rooted in Western civilization between man and God by showing that (what psychologists call) the unconscious is the way to a full realization of the divine.